Fertilize in the spring to promote a healthy green lawn.

 How to choose the best fertilizer?

-When choosing the best fertilizer it’s necessary to take in consideration its needs for its proper growth.
-These needs are most often nitrogen, phosphorus and potassium.
+When choosing the best fertilizer, it’s necessary to take into consideration its needs for its proper growth.
+These needs are most often nitrogen, phosphorus, and potassium.
 The best fertilizing product for lawns must contain three of those nutrients that are indicated in soil tests.

 The fertilization package has three numbers on the label 16-4-8.
 The numbers known in the fertilizer analysis represent the percentage per gram based on phosphatidic acid in the fertilizer.
 Many soils already contain phosphorus and potassium.

 How much fertilizer to apply?

 Once we know what the soil lacks, then we must decide which types of fertilizers we should use for our grass type.
 Most people have no idea about the size of their yard when they purchase fertilizers.
-Generally this causes errors in application and inconsistent results.
+Generally, this causes errors in the application and inconsistent results.

 When items should typically be used within 1000 feet of grass area.
 How do we know how big our yard is?
-In rectangular sections, multiply the length and width into square feet.
+In rectangular sections, multiply the length and width by square feet.

 Do I need to fertilize?

 If you’re simply looking to fertilize your yard and make it green, a general all-purpose fertilizer will do the trick.
 However, if you’re also trying to kill weeds or prevent them from growing in the first place, you’ll need to use a fertilizer that contains a pre-emergent and selective herbicide.

 This will help to keep your lawn weed-free all season long.
 As always, be sure to follow the directions on the fertilizer label carefully to avoid damaging your lawn.

 How do we know what nutrients the lawn needs?

 Soil tests assess what nutrients can be obtained in the soil for plants.
-The soil tests also measure soil pH and alkalinity, the main factors in soil nutrients availability.
+The soil tests also measure soil pH and alkalinity, the main factors in soil nutrient availability.

 It is possible for soils that lack nutrients to be found in optimum amounts.
 These test results contain recommendations on how much nutrients your lawn should have.
-The soil tests do not give any recommendation annually regarding nitrogen application.
+The soil tests do not give any recommendations annually regarding nitrogen application.

 What happens if you don’t fertilize?